ClaireAv/Jeanne/README.md

 1. Clone the repository : git clone https://github.com/jesselessa/jeanne.git
 2. Navigate to the project directory : cd jeanne
 3. Open the index.html file in your preferred browser, in order to explore the main landing page.
-4. Check out other HTML files such as vetement.html, selection.html, panier.html and confirmation.html, in order to navigate through different sections of the website.
+4. Check out other HTML files such as collection.html, selection.html, panier.html, paiement.html and confirmation.html, in order to navigate through the different pages of the website.

 ## Contributing